Appointments

 The NHS does not pay for medical examinations for HGV and PSV licences and for pre-employment.
 Some insurance forms such as the certificates for elderly drivers insurance appear simple, but need a full medical examination for their completion.

 Examinations of this nature take time and therefore a fee has to be charged.
-A special appointment will be required and the fee is payable by the patient at the time of the examination.
+A special appointment will be required and the fee is payable by the patient at the time of booking the appointment.

 Examinations for life insurance companies also need a special appointment with your doctor.
 They can take between 30 minutes to one hour to complete.
 The life insurance company usually pays the fee.